 when you make wine at home you have several things you have to do and one of them is clear your wine to remove residue from the fermenting process.
-The grape solids left after pressing, this is also known as “grape crap”, and it appears like a thick layer of mashed up grapes on the top of your fermenting wine and must be removed or you can get off-flavors in your wine.
+The grape solids left after pressing, are also known as “grape crap”, and it appears like a thick layer of mashed-up grapes on the top of your fermenting wine and must be removed or you can get off-flavors in your wine.

 So, what is the best way to clear your wine to remove the yeast and grape solids?
 There are several options for this including clarifying agents like bentonite, gelatin, or isinglass that you can buy to help settle out the particles.
 However, if you want a cheap easy way to do it then try one of these methods below!